 Frank Lloyd Wright's Inspiration Lives on in Scottsdale

-Frank Lloyd Wright was born 150 years ago and was a controversial character who some say never constructed a building that was watertight and always argued with his clients.
+Frank Lloyd Wright was born in 1867 and was a controversial character who some say never constructed a building that was watertight and always argued with his clients.
 He had a definite aesthetic and knew how a building was supposed to look, including how each room should be furnished once the commissioned building was complete.
 Hiring Wright to construct a home was agreeing to live by his vision – no exceptions.

 The 90-minute Insights Tour is offered daily and explores the Wrights’ private quarters, the drafting studio and the impressive Music Pavilion.
 With each stop on the tour, your guide will share stories of the property.
 For a more in-depth exploration, I recommend either the 3-hour Behind the Scenes Tour or the 2-hour Details Tour.
 I took the Details Tour recently and was fascinated that I discovered things I’ve not noticed on my previous visits.

 Depending on the guide, you’ll hear different stories.
 On the afternoon I visited, our guide even played Wright’s piano.
 While many of the furnishings are reproductions, the piano is an original, so moments such as this are treasures.
 Looking out over the gardens, it’s easy to imagine what it must have been like on a winter’s evening in the early 1940s, with no power lines, no housing developments, no sounds of airliners overhead.
 The only sounds would have likely been a coyote howling in the distance or a hawk calling from the nearby McDowell Mountains.
 It is not hard to imagine why Wright lost his heart to the Sonoran Desert and why he wanted to keep his designs simple to welcome in the breathtaking natural setting.